Office of Permit Coordination and Environmental Review

 Trenton, NJ 08625

-All other permits or approvals in the Highlands Planning Area that otherwise meet the criteria to be extended are extended until at least December 31, 2015 and as late as June 30, 2016, depending upon the original expiration date of the permit.
+P.L.
+2016, c.
+14 provided that for certain Department-issued approvals in existence between January 1, 2007 and December 31, 2016, the running period of those approvals shall be extended until at least December 31, 2016 and as late as June 30, 2017, depending upon the expiration date of the applicable permit.

 Interested parties and permit holders are advised that the DEP will continue the policy implemented in 2012 of not issuing letters confirming the extension status of any permits.